-- Make certain that paraphrased material is rewritten into your own style and language.
+- 3. Make certain that paraphrased material is rewritten into your own style and language.
 The simple rearrangement of sentence patterns is unacceptable.
 Do not alter the essential idea of the source. - 4.
-Provide specific in-text documentation for each borrowed item.
-(Requirements vary by fields). - 5.
-Provide a bibliography entry for every source cited in the paper. - 6.
-Omit sources consulted but not used.
-(Lester, 1993, p.
-130) - \ Verbatim and edited excerpts are from Writing Research Papers: A Complete Guide (1993) by James D. Lester, New York: Harper Collings Colleges Publishers, pp. 129-134.
+Provide specific in-text documentation for each borrowed item (the social work profession uses APA format). - 5.
+Provide a reference page with entry for every source cited in the paper. - 6.
+Omit sources consulted but not used (Lester, 1993, p.
+130). - Verbatim and edited excerpts are from Writing Research Papers: A Complete Guide (1993) by James D. Lester, New York: Harper Collings Colleges Publishers, pp. 129-134.
 Copyright © 8 May 1993 by Harper Collins College Publishers.